arvinsingh/scientific-visualization/README.md

-# dvcw2-volume-visualization
+Scientific Visualization

-Complex volume visualization with computer graphics.
+Complex volume visualizations.

 NOTE TO SELF: TO_DO:
 - More details to details about the 3 Visualizations